Fiddler on the Roof: Recordings

+1971 film

-A film version was released by United Artists in 1971, directed and produced by Norman Jewison, and Stein adapted his own book for the screenplay.
-Chaim Topol starred.
+A film version of Fiddler on the Roof, directed and produced by Norman Jewison and Stein, who adapted his own book for the screenplay, was released in 1971 by United Artists; Chaim Topol starred as Tevye.
 The film received mostly positive reviews from film critics and became the highest-grossing film of 1971.
 Fiddler received eight Oscar nominations, including Best Picture, Best Director for Jewison, Best Actor in a Leading Role for Topol, and Best Actor in a Supporting Role for Leonard Frey (as Motel; in the original Broadway production, Frey was the rabbi's son).
 It won three, including best score/adaptation for arranger-conductor John Williams.

 In the film version, the character of Yente is reduced, and Perchik's song to Hodel "Now I Have Everything" is cut and replaced by a scene in Kyiv.
 The "Chagall color palette" of the original Broadway production was exchanged for a grittier, more realistic depiction of the village of Anatevka.